AppMonsta/slate/source/includes/rankings.md

 {"rank_id":"apps_topselling_new_free","name":"Top New Free"}
 ```

-Request all ranking types by date.
-Ranking types are ranking list types (names) as defined by the Google Play or iTunes store.
+Request all ranking list types by date.
+These are ranking list types (names) as defined by the Google Play or iTunes store.
 If you use [aggregated](#aggregated) ranks API call, then this call will map ranking types to their human-readable names.

 ### HTTPS Request